Welcome to Barcelona cruise port!

-I’ve been to Barcelona several times on a cruise ship where I’ve worked as a Shore excursions staff, and in this article, I want to share with you useful information on:
+I’ve been to Barcelona several times on a cruise ship where I’ve worked as a Shore excursions staff, and in this article, I want to share with you insider information on:

 Barcelona cruise ship port consists of 9 terminals grouped around Port Vell marina, out of which 7 are cruise terminals.
 Depending on the size, cruise ships dock at Quai Adossat (Moll Adossat), which consists of 4 terminals (A, B, C, D), or at World Trade Center (WTC), which has 3 terminals (South Terminal, North Terminal, East Terminal).

-Two other terminals are Sant Bertran Wharf, used for ferry transportation between Barcelona and Balearic Islands, and Maremagnum Port Vell that can accommodate large ships, but not cruise liners.
+Two other terminals are Sant Bertran Wharf, used for ferry transportation between Barcelona and Balearic Islands, and Maremagnum Port Vell which can accommodate large ships, but not cruise liners.

 Quai Adossat Cruise Terminals

-A, B, C, D terminals (D is also called Palacruceros) are located around 3 km (1.8 mi), or a 10-minute driving distance from La Rambla, the tourist hub and one of the most famous boulevards in Barcelona.
+A, B, C, D terminals (D is also called Palacruceros) are located around 3 km/1.8 miles (a 10-minute drive) from La Rambla, the tourist hub and one of the most famous boulevards in Barcelona.
 Quai Adossat is connected to the city by the bridge Porta d’Europa (Puente de la Puerta de Europa).

-There are shuttle buses and cruise buses (“blue bus”) provided to transfer the passengers to the area of the World Trade Center, located a 5-minute walk from Christopher Columbus Monument, where La Rambla boulevard starts.
+There may be shuttle buses and cruise buses (“blue bus”) available to transfer the passengers to the area of the World Trade Center, located a 5-minute walk from Christopher Columbus Monument, where La Rambla boulevard starts.
 These buses are wheelchair-users friendly, and you can purchase the tickets onboard or in the terminal buildings (depending on the cruise line).
 For guests who don’t want to take buses, taxis or a 20-40-minute walk to the city center are an alternative option.